maligulzar/cs239-deployment/README.md

-### Overall Structure of Assignments
+# Overall Structure of CS 239 Assignments
-Each students will submit 4 assignments over the course of a quarter.
-They may optionally participate a single lab study which is 1 hour long and consists of two different tasks.
+Each students will submit 5 assignments and will participate a single lab study, which is 1 hour long.

-# Tutorial at Week 1
-In class, we will teach the basics of Apache Spark applications, the use of RDD, data flow operators, etc.
-In addition, we will have a tutorial on BigDebug and BigSift in class.
+## Assignment 0 (Week 1)
+### Google Cloud Environment Set Up
+The goal of this assignment is to set up a Google Cloud environment setting required for doing subsequent assignments.
+Your goal is to create a Google Cloud account, install Google Cloud SDK, Docker, and Kubernetes.

-## Assignment 1 at Week 2
+## Assignment 1 (Week 2)
+### Warm Up Apache Spark Programming Tasks
-This is a warm up, short assignment consisting of two tasks.
-A student will write a sequent count program and weather analysis using RDD operations in scala.
+This is a warm up, short assignment consisting of two programming tasks on Apache Spark applications.
+A student will write a 'sequence count' program and 'weather analysis' using RDD operations in scala.

+## Assignment 2 (Week 3)
+### Big Data Analytics using Stack Overflow
-## Assignment 2 at Week 4: Developing more complex analytics applications with the option to use BigDebug/BigSift
-This assignment will use the "StackOverflow" data set and will be constructed in collaboration with Daniel Lau.
+Developing more complex analytics applications with the option to use BigDebug/BigSift This assignment will use the "StackOverflow" data set and will be constructed in collaboration with Daniel Lau.
 There will be 3 parts questions.

-## Lab Study at Week 6: Within Subjects Styles: BigDebug/BigSift
+## Lab Study (Week 4)
+### Each student will participate a lab study, withhin subject style experiment.
-A student will participate in a 1 hour lab study with Gulzar.
-Two different tasks will be given to each students.
-We will need 4 different tasks, so that the tasks will be counter balanced for students.
+A student will participate in a 1 hour lab study with a TA.
+Two different tasks will be given to each student.
+The choice of programming tasks will be counterbalanced to control for learning effect.

-## Assignment 3 at Week 8: Debugging and Fixing a Program with the option to use BigDebug/BigSift
+## Assignment 3 (Week 6)
+### Debugging Big Data Analytics on Chicago Taxi data
-This assignment will use the "Chicago Taxi" data set and will be constructed with collaboration with Daniel Lau.
-There will be 3 parts questions.
+This assignment will use the "Chicago Taxi" data set and will be based on a set of applications developed in collaboration with Daniel Lau.
+The programming task will be 3 analytics tasks.

-## Assignment 4 at Week 10: Debugging and Fixing a Program with the option to use BigDebug/BigSift
+## Assignment 4 (Week 8)
+### Repairing Big Data Analytics on 'EPA' data 'Library Dependencies' data.
-This assignment will use both the "EPA" data set and "Library Dependencies" and will be constructued with collaboration with Mushi Zhou.
-There will be 6 parts questions.
+This assignment will use both the "EPA" data set and "Library Dependencies" and will be based on a set of applications developed with collaboration with Mushi Zhou.
+There will be 6 analytics tasks.